ageron/handson-ml2/docker/README.md

 ### Run additional commands in container

-Run `make exec` (or `docker-compose exec handson-ml bash`) while the server is running to run an additional `bash` shell inside the `handson-ml` container.
+Run `make exec` (or `docker-compose exec handson-ml2 bash`) while the server is running to run an additional `bash` shell inside the `handson-ml2` container.
 Now you're inside the environment prepared within the image.

-One of the usefull things that can be done there would be starting TensorBoard (for example with simple `tb` command, see bashrc file).
+One of the useful things that can be done there would be starting TensorBoard (for example with simple `tb` command, see bashrc file).

 Another one may be comparing versions of the notebooks using the `nbdiff` command if you haven't got `nbdime` installed locally (it is **way** better than plain `diff` for notebooks).
 See [Tools for diffing and merging of Jupyter notebooks](https://github.com/jupyter/nbdime) for more details.